rawat-divyanshu/OpenStreetMap-Route-Planner/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This is the repo for Route Planning project in which we find a route planner that plots a path between two points on a map using real map data from the OpenStreeMap project using 2D graphics library IO2D and A* Search Algorithm.

 <img src="map.png" width="600" height="450" />